yael-katsman/ActiveRAG/README.md

 | GPT-4 Turbo      | 65.8                   | 93.8                         |
 | ACTIVERAG        | 69.8                   | 96.0                         |

-Table 3 compares the best accuracy results of baseline models with those of the Associate agent in ACTIVERAG, where ACTIVERAG’s highest accuracy was achieved using Prompt 1.
-It can be seen that ACTIVERAG outperformed all baseline models on both NQ and TriviaQA, achieving the highest accuracy with 69.8% on NQ and 96.0% on TriviaQA.
-Compared to Vanilla RAG and CoT, ACTIVERAG demonstrated substantial improvements, particularly in handling complex knowledge-intensive tasks.
-While GPT-4 Turbo performed strongly, ACTIVERAG’s active integration strategies allowed it to achieve comparable, and in some cases, superior results, highlighting the effectiveness of its multi-agent approach.
+Table 3 compares the best accuracy results of baseline models with those of the Associate agent in ACTIVERAG, with the highest accuracy achieved using Prompt 1.
+The Associate agent outperformed all baseline models on both NQ and TriviaQA, achieving top accuracy scores of 69.8% on NQ and 96.0% on TriviaQA.
+Compared to Vanilla RAG and CoT, it showed substantial improvements, particularly in handling complex, knowledge-intensive tasks.
+Although GPT-4 Turbo performed well, the Associate agent’s active integration strategies allowed it to achieve comparable, and in some instances, superior results.

 **Table 4**:
 | Model            | Best BLEU (NQ) | Best BLEU (TriviaQA) |